wp-plugins/search-types-custom-fields-widget/readme.txt

 6. A Sample Table of Post

 == Changelog ==
+= 0.4.6.1.1 =
+* no new features; some small enhancements, bug fixes and code maintenance
+* taxonomy items are no longer required to come before other items in the sort order
+* it is now possible to choose to display post content in the table of posts which will actually display the post excerpt
-= 0.4.6.1 =
+* administrator's interface is now stylable using a .css file = 0.4.6.1 =
-fixed search by tags by input box bug added style sheet for search widget
+* fixed search by tags by input box bug
+* added style sheet for search widget
 = 0.4.6 =
-added support for sortable tables for search results.
+* added support for sortable tables for search results.
 = 0.4.5.3 =
 * added search by post author
 * added support for post type specific css files